 Confluence projects and programs are managed by a small and passionate staff dedicated to expanding public understanding of our shared homeland.
 Our board of directors is made up of tribal leaders, contributors, and community advocates from throughout the Columbia River region.

 Confluence’s founding board chair is Antone Minthorn, former chair of the Confederated Tribes of the Umatilla Indian Reservation.
 Our founding executive director is Jane Jacobsen, who remains on our Board of Directors.
 Confluence’s current executive director is Colin Fogarty, a veteran public radio journalist, who says he traded one form of storytelling for another.
-Our educational programs in communities, schools, and online are developed and coordinated by program manager Courtney Yilk, education program manager Heather Gurko, and digital content manager Lily Hart, workshop facilitators Daria Martin Bigham, Louise Wilmes, and Renea Perry, and field trip coordinator Rose George.
+Our educational programs in communities, schools, and online are developed and coordinated by program manager Courtney Yilk, education program manager Heather Gurko, digital content manager Lily Hart, workshop facilitators Daria Martin Bigham, Louise Wilmes, and Renea Perry, and field trip coordinator Rose George.

 Academy Award winning film Maya Lin: A Strong Clear Vision by Freida Lee Mock is released.
 It explores this American artist’s life and her work on the Vietnam Veterans Memorial in Washington, D.C.
 The film inspires Antone Minthorn to ask Maya Lin to design a series of public art installation on the Columbia River.